Define American?

 More responses from Michigan

-More responses about "america" and "creed"
+More responses from "america" and "creed"